plasne/cosmos-ingest/README.md

 ## Index Policy

 You can reduce the RU cost of a record write significantly by specifying an index policy that only computes indexes that you intend to use.
-For instance, the testing was done with only the "key" and "id" (always indexed) indexed.
+For instance, the testing was done with only the "key" and "id" (automatic) indexed.

 ```json
 {